econoalchemist/Foundation-Passport/04 Firmware Update.md

 <img width="900" src="assets/Firmware00.png">
   </p>

 Clicking on that link will automatically initiate the Foundation firmware `.bin` file download to your computer.
-Using your own USB to microSD adaptor, insert your included microSD card into the USB adaptor and then insert that adaptor into a USB port on your computer.
+If your computer is equipped with a microSD slot, then you can simply insert the microSD card.
+If your computer does not have a microSD slot then you may need to use your own USB-to-microSD adaptor, insert your included microSD card into the USB adaptor and then insert that adaptor into a USB port on your computer.
 Once the computer recognizes your USB adaptor then simply open a file explorer and copy/paste the firmware `.bin` file to the microSD card.
 Then safely eject the microSD card.

  <p align="center">
   <img width="450" src="assets/Adaptor00.jpg">